Trudeau slams 'unacceptable' protests as police warn truckers

 Canadian Prime Minister Justin Trudeau has hit out at protests by truckers around the country as "unacceptable".

-Speaking to parliament in Ottawa, he defended the federal Covid mandates that have prompted truckers to converge on the nation's capital.
+Speaking to parliament in Ottawa, he defended the federal Covid restrictions that have prompted truckers to converge on the nation's capital.

 Ottawa police meanwhile warned protesters could be arrested, and a conviction might cost them their jobs.

-The nationwide protests against coronavirus restrictions have been going on for two weeks.
+The nationwide protests against pandemic restrictions have been going on for two weeks.

 "Blockages, illegal demonstrations are unacceptable, and are negatively impacting businesses and manufacturers," Mr Trudeau said.